 - Currently – reading, planning, watching, cooking, eating, drinking, pinning, crafting, listening, feeling, and more!

 I hope you’re starting to get an idea of what the planner is like.
-Here are a couple of other layouts so you can see the variety inside the planners:
+Here’s another sample:

 You’re going to want to either flip through in person or look at some images online to see what’s best for you and fits your creative personality the most!

-So let’s say you bought your planner – what’s next?
+So let’s say you bought your Create 365 planner – what’s next?

 This is where it REALLY gets fun.
-This is also where people get confused so let me tell you where I started.
-With stickers!
+You’re going to decorate your MAMBI planner with all sorts of items.
+This is also where people get confused, so let me tell you where I started.
+I bought some stickers.

 I started with: